mtakahiro/gsf/docs/_build/html/_sources/parameters.rst.txt

      -
      -

+**Parameters for functional-form SFHs**

+This is supported from version1.4.

 .. list-table::
    :widths: 10 5 20
    :header-rows: 1
    :class: tight-table

+   * - Parameter
+     - Type
+     - Description
+   * - SFH_FORM
+     - int
+     - 1: Tau-model, 4: Delayed tau-model, 5: Delayed tau-model with a transition, based on fsps.
+   * - NPEAK
+     - int
+     - Number of components for SFHs combined. (e.g., if 2, then two of SFH_FORM will be combined.)
+   * - AGEMAX
+     - float
+     - Maximum age for the functional form SFH, in log Gyr.
+   * - AGEMIN
+     - float
+     - Minimum age for the functional form SFH, in log Gyr.
+   * - DELAGE
+     - float
+     - Delta age for the age parameter, in log Gyr.
+   * - TAUMAX
+     - float
+     - Maximum tau for the functional form SFH, in log Gyr.
+   * - TAUMIN
+     - float
+     - Minimum tau for the functional form SFH, in log Gyr.
+   * - DELTAU
+     - float
+     - Delta age for the tau parameter, in log Gyr.
    * -
      -
      -
    * -
      -
      -

 .. list-table::
    :widths: 10 5 20